Avyxo/-953431-kekstagram-19/README.md

 will allow the developer to emulate POST requests to the webhook without generating the `X-CC-Webhook-Signature` header.

 # Localization
 All text strings, labels and descriptions found in the plugin is translatable.
-You can translate the plugin
+You can translate the plugin from the International/Translations tab in